It’s a traveling solo woman’s world.

 Blending into the crowd is vital when you’re a traveling solo woman.
 The easiest way to do so is to dress appropriately.
 Wear simple and understated clothes that aren’t too tight or flashy.
 You don’t have to cover your hair in most Muslim countries but dressing conservatively by covering your shoulders and legs would be a good idea.

 Traveling solo safe may require carrying personal safety devices to get you out of a bad situation fast.
-Some safety items you should take on your trip include:
+Some safety items you should take on your trip include: a whistle for alerting others you’re in trouble, a door stop or jam lock to keep intruders out, and a portable flashlight.

 There are friendly locals everywhere, especially when you’re traveling solo.
 But if someone you meet is interested in your itinerary or where you’re staying, it’s best to steer clear.
 No one needs to know the name of the hotel you’re staying at.
 If you’re making plans to meet up, choose a public location as the meeting point